-Find grants for your nonprofit with resources available to the Library as a member of the Foundation Center's Funding Information Network.
+Find grants for your nonprofit with resources available to the Library through Candid's (formerly known as the Foundation Center) Funding Information Network.

 Find organizations that offer grants to individuals for education, artistic or research projects or personal needs.

 Search for jobs, attend a career workshop or find training resources.
-Illinois workNet hosts the Power Employment Workshop at the Central Library from 9 a.m. to 3 p.m. the second Tuesday of every month.
+The North Suburban Cook County American Job Center hosts the Power Employment Workshop at the Central Library from 9 a.m. to 3 p.m. the first Tuesday of every month.

 Search this free nonprofit lookup, including many IRS 990 forms.
 You must sign up for an account to view most information.

 Search charity evaluations, including rankings on their financial health and transparency.